-Protect Your Pets from Poisonous Winter Plants Popular in Holiday Decor
+Protect Your Pets From Poisonous Plants Often Used in Holiday Decor

-Plants like poinsettias, holly, and mistletoe can be toxic to cats, dogs, and other pets
+Plants like poinsettias, holly, and mistletoe can be toxic to cats, dogs, and other pets, even in small amounts

 Toxic Winter Plants